[HISTORY: Adopted by the Borough Council of the Borough of Schwenksville 9-8-2011 by Ord. No. 366. Amendments noted where applicable.]

 Any person, firm or corporation who shall violate any provision of this chapter shall, upon conviction thereof, be sentenced to pay a fine of not more than $1,000 plus costs and, in default of payment of said fine and costs, shall be sentenced to a term of imprisonment not to exceed 30 days.

-Each prohibited animal and each animal in excess of the maximum limit on animals shall constitute a separate violation, and each day that a violation of this chapter continues shall constitute a separate offense.
+Each prohibited animal, each animal in excess of the maximum limit on animals, or every citation issued for violation of this chapter shall constitute a separate violation, and each day that a violation of this chapter continues shall constitute a separate offense.